hil-se/ResearchMethod4AI/termpaper/TPF.md

 ## Rubric

+There are 15 points in total for this assignment.
+The rubric below shows how the score for each task is evaluated.

 | Task                | Score | Criteria                                                                                                                                                                                                                                     |
 |---------------------|-------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Motivation          | 2     | Problem is worth solving.
 Solving the problem will largely benefit the society or advance the knowledge.
 Demonstrated with references or examples.                                                                                           |